VienosNotes/.emacs.d/README.md

 **PLEASE USE AT YOUR OWN LISK.**

 ## Packages
 Installed packages are defined in `conf/package-initialzer.el`.
 Add your favorite packages to the list.
-Packages in the list are installed at first time you start Emacs.
+Packages in the list will be installed at first time you start Emacs.

 ## Keybindings